datatrails/datatrails-python/README.rst

             # it does not start with arc_
         }
         #
-        # Select the mechanism used to prove evidence for the asset.
-If the selected proof
-        # mechanism is not enabled for your tenant then an error will occur.
-        # If unspecified then SIMPLE_HASH is used.
-        props = {
-            "proof_mechanism": ProofMechanism.SIMPLE_HASH.name,
-        }

-        # The first argument are the properties of the asset
-        # The second argument are the attributes of the asset
+        # The first argument are the attributes of the asset
-        # The third argument is wait for confirmation:
+        # The second argument is wait for confirmation:
         #   If @confirm@ is True then this function will not
         #   return until the asset is confirmed on the blockchain and ready
         #   to accept events (or an error occurs)
         #
-        return arch.assets.create(props=props, attrs=attrs, confirm=True)
+        return arch.assets.create(attrs=attrs, confirm=True)
         # alternatively if some work can be done whilst the asset is confirmed then this call can be
         # replaced by a two-step alternative: